 It can never get cheesier than this!
 This bread is the ultimate cheese bread, with a hint of heat from the fresh jalapeno pepper.
-The inside of the bread is soft and fluffy, and stuffed with melted cheddar and mozzarella cheese with slice of jalapeno pepper and more cheese and jalapeno on the top.
+The inside of the bread is soft and fluffy, and stuffed with melted cheddar and mozzarella cheese, slices of jalapeno pepper and more cheese and jalapeno on the top (because why not?).
 I think I turned into a bread monster with this bread.
 I simply cannot stop eating it.

 I used to buy cheese pull apart bread in a bakery close to our office, but as time goes by, I noticed that the bread just keeps on getting smaller and the cheese stuffing gets lesser and lesser.
 The bread that used to be great, became just ok to me.
 It no longer attracts me the way that it attracted me the first time I bought it.
 Well, if I cannot enjoy it, why buy it?
 If I don’t want to buy it, why can’t I not make it?
 You know what happened next, I decided to make my own cheese pull-apart bread and I had been sharing this bread to my friends since then.

 I wouldn’t lie to you, bread making is not a quick process.
 No matter how simple the steps or how basic the ingredients like this recipe, good homemade bread takes time, just like it takes time when they made it in bakery.
 There are some machinery that could make the steps shorter and easier, but you cannot get away from proofing the bread if you are making a yeast bread.
 Proofing is what takes most of the time as you give bread time to rest in a warm place to help leaven the dough.

 - Liquid Temperature – Yeast grows in temperature between 105 – 110F, so its important to have the water that you are using to “proof” it in this range.
 If you go lower or higher, the yeast might not proof properly.
 That means the bread will not rise as much, resulting to a flat and tough bread.